Sylvie Ferrer

-Sylvie Ferrer (born 6 November 1967) is a French politician.
+Sylvie Ferrer (born November 6, 1967) is a French politician.

 A member of La France insoumise, she was elected MP for the 1st constituency of Hautes-Pyrénées in 2022.

 Biography

 Political career

 An environmentalist and anti-globalization activist, she is a member of the Attac association and has led numerous struggles.

 She was a candidate in the 2015 regional elections on the ecologist list led by Gérard Onesta, then joined La France insoumise in 2017.

 As a candidate in the 2017 legislative elections in the first constituency of Hautes-Pyrénées, she qualified for the second round by eliminating former Socialist minister Jean Glavany.
 She was defeated in the second round by La République en marche candidate Jean-Bernard Sempastous.

-In 2021, she was a candidate in the regional elections on the Occitanie populaire list, supported by La France insoumise in the Hautes-Pyrénées department.
+In 2021, she is a candidate in the regional elections on the Occitanie populaire list, supported by La France insoumise in the Hautes-Pyrénées department.
 The same year, she was a deputy in the Hautes-Pyrénées departmental elections in the Haute-Bigorre canton.

 Ferrer was subsequently appointed by Union Populaire activists to lead Jean-Luc Mélenchon's presidential campaign.
 On 7 May 2022, she was officially nominated as the candidate for the Nouvelle Union populaire écologique et sociale (NUPES) in the same constituency at a national convention.

 On 12 June, in the first round of voting, she came out on top, beating the incumbent deputy from the presidential majority, Jean-Bernard Sempastous.
-Sylvie Ferrer was elected MP for Hautes-Pyrénées on 19 June 2022 with 50.13% of the vote.
+Sylvie Ferrer was elected MP for Hautes-Pyrénées on June 19, 2022 with 50.13% of the vote.

 At the French National Assembly, she is a member of the Sustainable Development and Spatial Planning Committee.